-Construction – Pre Handover Inspection / Practical Completion - from Brisbane, Burpengary, Narangba, North Lakes, Caboolture, Deception Bay, Ningi, Mango Hill, Strathpine - to the Sunshine Coast.
+Construction – Pre-handover Inspection / Practical Completion - Servicing: Brisbane, Burpengary, Narangba, North Lakes, Caboolture, Deception Bay, Ningi, Mango Hill, Strathpine, Brisbane, Redlands, Moreton Bay to the Sunshine Coast.

 Under the Domestic Building Contract Act, before the builder can demand or receive the practical completion payment under the contract, they must ensure that all of the contracted work has been completed in accordance with all relevant laws, legal requirements, plans and associated specifications.
 All minor defects and minor omissions identified or otherwise should be recorded on an appropriate, signed defects document, and the dwelling should be reasonably suitable for habitation.
 The contractor must provide the owner with certificates of inspections and warranties, including the final certificate issued by the Building Certifier.

 At the time of practical completion, a defects document would have been completed as follows:

 - List the minor defects and minor omissions that both the contractor and home owner agree to;

 - State when the contractor will attend to those matters;

 - List minor defects or minor omissions that only the home owner believes exist; and

 - Be signed by the home owner and the contractor (or only signed by the contractor where the contractor has made all reasonable efforts to have owner sign).